noahehall/multicloud/distributedSystems.md

 ### consensus

-- a group of processes has to decide a value so that
+- general consensus: a group of processes has to decide a value so that
   - every non-faulty process eventually agrees on a value
   - the final decision of every non-faulty process is the same everywhere
   - the value that has been agreed on has been proposed by a process
+- uniform consensus: when all processes have to a agree on a value, even fault ones
+  - e.g. when atomically commiting a distributed transaction

 ## Replication